JoaoFelipe/Ender3NG-guide/1.bottom/bottom.md

 #### G5 - Install feet

-Use 4 M4x12 screws, 4 M4 washers, 4 rubber feet
+Use 4 M4x12 screws, 4 M4 washers, 4 rubber feet.

+Note: The rear feet will not fit RF.B (version with 350mm 2040 aluminium extrusion).
+You can try to use 2 M5x12 screws and 2 M5 washers.
+Or you can move it to the frame and use 2 M4 T-nuts.
+In the BOM, I went with the second option.

 <img src="step5.png" alt="Step 5" height="300"/>